vr-vipultiwari/ALL-about-apache-kafka/README.md

 The Kafka Connect itself is a Cluster.Each individual unit in the Connect Cluster is called a Connect Worker.
 You can think of it as a group of computers, each running one Kafka Connect Worker.

+## KAFKA STREAMS

+Kafka Streams is a library for building applications and microservices where the input data are streamed in a Kafka topic.
+So you cannot use Kafka streams if your data is not coming to a Kafka topic.
+The starting point for the Kafka Stream is one or more Kafka topics.